Background:

 Montgomery-Ward.
 Naturally, that narrowed the potential sales base considerably.

-Frank Sinatra, helped spark up sales in the fall.
-Close to one hundred
+Frank Sinatra) helped spark up sales in the fall.
+Over 130,000 Odyssey’s and

-thousand Odyssey’s were sold that season.
+were sued by the Government for restraint of trade.
 But by early 1973, Odyssey games were

 already being discounted (see advertisements below).
 Foreign sales took up some